vatnz-dev/sops/docs/terminal/wtma.md

 ### Wellington/Woodbourne Tower

-WTMA shall coordinate with TWN/TWB on any requested approach that is not nominated in the ATIS.
+WTMA shall coordinate with Wellington and Woodbourne Tower on any requested approach that is not nominated in the ATIS's.

 ### NAK, OHA/OTMA and KAI